Mildenhall conveyancing FAQs

 Some conveyancing solicitors in Mildenhall provide legal services on an hourly basis and other firms will work for a fixed fee.

-If, for whatever reason, your home sale or purchase does not go ahead, you will pay no legal fees at all with our No Sale, No Fee guarantee.
+If, for whatever reason, your home sale or purchase does not go ahead, you will pay no legal fees at all with a No Sale, No Fee guarantee.

 Will I need property searches when buying a property in Mildenhall?